 The event site covers a very large area; we have separated this statement into the key areas.

-o The majority of this part of the event is level grass.
+- The majority of this area of the event is level grass.

-o Points where horses cross pedestrian paths into arenas may become rutted, particularly in wet weather
+- Points where horses cross pedestrian paths into arenas may become rutted, particularly in wet weather.

-o Access to individual trade stands is the responsibility of the exhibitor.
-A list of trade stands and contact details can be provided for visitors wishing to enquire directly about individual shops, by calling 01796 481 543 or emailing firstname.lastname@example.org
+- Access to individual trade stands is the responsibility of the exhibitor.
+A list of trade stands and contact details can be found on the Shopping Village page.

-o Disabled Loos are available around the venue and are marked on site maps
+- Disabled toilets are available around the venue and are marked on site maps.

-o The Main Arena has a viewing area for wheelchair or mobility scooter users, next to the main judges’ cabin.
-An additional seat can be provided for an accompanying visitor or carer.
+- The Main Arena has a viewing area for wheelchair or mobility scooter users.
+An additional seat can be provided for one accompanying visitor or carer.

-o Please speak with a member of staff at the adjacent information tent to gain access to the viewing area.
+- Please speak with a member of staff at the adjacent Information Tent to gain access to the viewing area.

-o There are grandstands and benches available for use, free of charge, situated around all arenas.
+- A limited number of benches are available for use, free of charge, situated around all arenas.

 Members, Sponsors & Hospitality Marquees

-o The marquee has a flat, carpeted floor, with a small ramp at each entrance.
+- The marquees have flat, carpeted floors, with a small ramp at each entrance.

-o Television monitors are situated in the marquee allow for viewing of the competition, including areas of the cross country course which may be inaccessible, particularly in wet weather.
+- Television monitors are situated in the marquees allow for viewing of the competition, including areas of the cross country course which may be inaccessible, particularly in wet weather.

-o Designated loos are situated adjacent to the marquee, including disabled facilities.
+- Designated toilet facilities are situated adjacent to the marquee, including disabled facilities.

-o The lower section of the cross country course is mainly level grass.
+- The Lower section of the cross-country course is mainly level grass.
 However, it is farmland and so is not smooth.

-o The lower section of the cross country course is accessible by mobility scooter
+- The Lower section of the cross-country course is accessible by mobility scooter.

-o Due to the distances involved and rougher ground, the use of wheelchairs is inadvisable
+- Owing to the distances involved and rougher ground, the use of wheelchairs is inadvisable.

-o Gateways and vehicle crossing points will become rutted in wet weather
+- Gateways and vehicle crossing points will become rutted in wet weather.

-o Accessible loos are located around the cross country course
+- Accessible toilets are located around the cross-country course.

-o The upper section of the course is accessible via several steep tracks.
+- The Upper section of the course is accessible via several steep tracks.

-o The tracks are rough in places, with projecting stones and tree roots
+- The tracks are rough in places, with projecting stones and tree roots.

-o Unfortunately, none of the tracks are suitable for wheelchairs, or mobility scooters
+- Unfortunately, none of the tracks are suitable for wheelchairs, or mobility scooters.

-There are benches and grandstand seating located around the event site, particularly around the arenas and in catering areas.
-For visitors who venture onto the cross country course, we would advise bringing shooting sticks or folding chairs.
+There are a limited number of benches located around the event site, particularly around the arenas and in catering areas.
+We advise bringing a shooting stick or folding chair, particularly for visitors who venture onto the cross-country course.

 Sickness or Injury